alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 Once you've created a service instance, you can't enable or disable encryption.
 There's no way to convert an unencrypted service instance to an encrypted one later.

-> This applies to PostgreSQL and MySQL services.
-There are currently no encrypted plans for the MongoDB service.
+> This currently only applies to PostgreSQL and MySQL services.

 ### Read replicas